 Choosing the correct skates size is a very important task and usually even more important than choosing the skates model!
-All of the high quality skates will have a brake-in period and would adjust over time to the skater’s feet.
-Some will take longer and some shorter, but while you want to have a comfortable ride you do not want to have the skates too loose… The correct fit will determine much more than just the comfort - it will define how much control, power transfer and agility you would have while skating, and even would affect the balance.
+All of the high-quality skates will have a break in period and would adjust over time to the skater’s feet.
+Some will take longer and some shorter, but while you want to have a comfortable ride you do not want to have the skates too loose… The correct fit will determine much more than just the comfort - it will define how much control, power transfer, and agility you would have while skating, and even would affect the balance.

 While various skating styles and skaters themselves have different preferences, below are the general instructions of how to determine the perfect fit for your new skates.

 Flying Eagle Inline Skates are designed and manufactured in China and the sizing is being specified in millimeters and based on the European sizes (EU) scale.
 Therefore, your US / UK sizing could be a wrong idea to use due to the conversion inaccuracies.
 Furthermore, even if you know you European sizing like every shoe company has a slightly different fit and sizing – the same goes to the inline skate manufacturers.
 So, your standard shoe size might not be perfect as well but that is the perfect way to estimate your skate size.
 In the majority of the cases, the inline skate size should be either equal to your shoe size or no more than one size up or down from it.
 If you are indecisive about which one to choose, you could measure your feet according to the directions below and then find your size on the corresponding manufacturer specific chart that is listed on that page.
 Please note: your shoe size is the defining one. so if the measurement is showing more than one size up or down from your shoe size!!!

-Please note: based on our experience the Flying Eagle skates are running fairly comparible to the Seba skate sizes, while might be a bit on a smaller side.
+Please note: based on our experience the Flying Eagle skates are running fairly comparable to the Seba skate sizes, while might be a bit on a smaller side.

 How to measure your feet?